MediaComem/comem-archidep/ex/heroku-deployment.md

 # Deploy web applications with a database to Heroku

-The goal of this exercice is to deploy various applications with a database component in the Heroku Platform-as-a-Service (PaaS) cloud instead of your own server in the Infrastructure-as-a-Service (IaaS) Amazon Web Services cloud.
+The goal of this exercise is to deploy various applications with a database component in the Heroku Platform-as-a-Service (PaaS) cloud instead of your own server in the Infrastructure-as-a-Service (IaaS) Amazon Web Services cloud.
 This illustrates the difference between the two cloud service models.